175-151-Great Vocals

 Writer/Composer: Richard Rodgers / Oscar Hammerstein II (1958)

 Without doubt, one of the most famous exhilarating opening scenes in Movie history is her singing on the hilltop in this introduction number from “The Sound of Music.”
-Julie Andrews was unquestionably right for the part because her near perfect extraordinary clarity, her wonderful classically trained 4-octave voice, and her effortless soprano vibrato showcase her wonderful vocals.
-It led her to international stardom.
+Julie Andrews was unquestionably right for the part because her near perfect extraordinary clarity, her wonderful classically trained 4-octave voice, and her effortless soprano and cheerful vibrato showcase her wonderful vocals.
+It led her to international stardom, as an actress, performer and singer, extending her career well into the 21st Century.
 She was superb and comfortable whether singing and /or acting on stage, in concert, or in movies.
-He crystal-clear expressive phrasing here is one of the very reasons Musicals are made…Captivating and Life Affirming!
+He crystal-clear expressive phrasing here is one of the very reasons Musicals are made, No one can forget this opening scene, “The hills are alive with the sound of music.”…Captivating, Life Affirming!

 166. FOR YOUR PRECIOUS LOVE (1958)